bashtage/kevinsheppard.com/site/pages/teaching/python/notes.md

 # Python Notes

-*Introduction to Python for Econometrics, Statistics and Numerical Analysis: Third Edition*
+*Introduction to Python for Econometrics, Statistics and Numerical Analysis: Fourth Edition*

-New material added to the third edition on January 3, 2018.
+New material added to the fourth edition on September 2020.
 {: .alert .alert-info}

 [Download the Notes](#notes)